-Stress can ruin your holidays and hurt your health.
+Although we are all looking forward to the joys of the holiday season, it’s also a time that can add stress and impact your health.
 Being realistic, planning ahead and seeking support can help ward off stressors.
 Stress, if harnessed properly, can be of great assistance, but if you lose control, the effects of stress can easily become your worst enemy.

 Mitochondria are the power house of virtually every cell in the body and they generate approximately 90% of the body’s energy.

 The holiday season often brings an unwelcome guest — stress .
 And it’s no wonder.
 The holidays present a dizzying array of demands — parties, shopping, baking, cleaning and entertaining, to name just a few.
 But with some practical tips, you can minimize the stress that accompanies the holidays.
 You may even end up enjoying the holidays more than you thought you would.

 When stress is at its peak, it’s hard to stop and regroup.
 Try to prevent stress in the first place, especially if the holidays have taken an emotional toll on you in the past.

 - Seek professional help if you need it.
 Despite your best efforts, you may find yourself feeling persistently sad or anxious, plagued by physical complaints, unable to sleep, irritable and hopeless, and unable to face routine chores.
 If these feelings last for a while, talk to your doctor or a mental health professional.

 - Be realistic.
 The holidays don’t have to be perfect or just like last year.
 As families change and grow, traditions and rituals often change as well.
 Choose a few to hold on to, and be open to creating new ones.
 For example, if your adult children can’t come to your house, find new ways to celebrate together, such as sharing pictures, emails or videos.

 - Energy.
 Mito patients must listen to the signs of their body!
 Take frequent breaks, ask friends for help, and keep an eye on your regulation of temperature.